ABMS Member Boards

 American Board of Internal Medicine (abim.org)

 - To meet MOC requirements.
-ABIM Board Certified physicians must earn 100 points every five years, 20 of which must be in Medical Knowledge.
+ABIM Board Certified physicians must earn 100 points every five years.

 - ABIM and the Accreditation Council for Continuing Medical Education (ACCME) are collaborating to support physicians who are engaged in lifelong learning by enabling them to earn MOC points for Continuing Medical Education (CME) that they are already doing.